UmaMaheshAdabala/Terraform_basics/README.md

 - If there is some failure or fault in provisioners the whole apply will get failed
 - If we want to use terraform apply even there is fault in provisioners the we use --> `on_failure = true`

+### Terraform Modules

+- Modules are containers for multiple resources that are used together.
+A module contains set of .tf files kept together in a directory.